erickhun/blog/content/posts/taiwan-youbike-bike-sharing.md

 #### Next reads:

+Interested in living and working in Taiwan?
+Have you checked the [Gold Card program](https://taiwangoldcard.com/application-faq/)?

 🇹🇼 Living in Taiwan?
 I've recently built [a chat bot](https://www.facebook.com/thetaiwanbot) giving you currated recommendations in Taiwan!
 Where to find the best value cheese?
 Where is the best pizza? etc...
 [Here the details on how it works](https://jonathanbgn.com/nlp/2020/09/29/chatbot-universal-sentence-encoder.html)

 📚 [Why you should have a side project](https://erickhun.com/posts/why-you-should-have-a-side-project/)